 Elyse V. Dempsey

 I am a Diné woman.
 I was raised by a strong matriarch, my late mother, on the Diné Nation with three siblings.
 I am the fourth generation to caretake our family homestead in Tiiyeeł Ch’int’i (Oak Springs); and one of many generations to continue the traditional prayers and ceremonies of my people.
-As a sister, niece and aunt, I walk through the world grounded by the fireplace (my grandparents).
+As a sister, niece and aunt, I walk through the world grounded by the fireplace, my grandparents.
 I earned my B.A. in American Studies from Macalester College.
-I currently live on the lands of the Salt River Pima people (Scottsdale, Arizona).
+I am currently a visitor on the lands of the Salt River Pima people (Scottsdale, Arizona).

 Rooted in the Diné teaching of being in harmony with all things, I believe in creating a world that cares for our whole being.
 I have worked with Indigenous communities for over 10 years to shift and amplify our voices to be dominant within public narratives.
 I see this as critical work for the perseverance of all Indigenous people and our worlds that we cherish.
-My work as a Capital Strategies Associate centers the lived experiences of Indigenous people and their approach to wealth building; specifically as it pertains to the creative exploration of Indigenous capital (including language, culture, teachings, histories, songs, etc. as well as monetary).
-As a survivor of childhood and adulthood domestic violence, I also center healing and peace in the creation of new, sustainable waterways where capital can readily flow.
+My work as the Senior Capital Strategies Associate centers the lived experiences of Indigenous people and our approach to wealth building; specifically as it pertains to the creative exploration of Indigenous capital (including language, culture, teachings, histories, songs, etc. as well as monetary).
+As a survivor of childhood and adulthood domestic violence, I also center healing and peace in the creation of new, sustainable waterways of opportunity for Indigenous relatives.